slidersProfiles

 Provider-Specific Parameters

 When creating or updating profiles via the API, send a JSON body with the structure below.
-The seeded TONGYI, GPTR-QUICK, and GPTR-DEEP profiles follow these shapes.
+The seeded INTERNAL, ESSENTIAL, and COMPREHENSIVE profiles follow these shapes.

 Tongyi profile (JSON)